networkcv/Framework/Spring/Spring-refresh.md

 //org.springframework.context.support.AbstractApplicationContext#refresh
 public void refresh() throws BeansException, IllegalStateException {
 		synchronized (this.startupShutdownMonitor) {
-			// Prepare this context for refreshing.
+			// 一：Prepare this context for refreshing.
 			prepareRefresh();

-			// Tell the subclass to refresh the internal bean factory.
+			// 二：Tell the subclass to refresh the internal bean factory.
 			ConfigurableListableBeanFactory beanFactory = obtainFreshBeanFactory();

-			// Prepare the bean factory for use in this context. prepareBeanFactory(beanFactory);
+			// 三：Prepare the bean factory for use in this context. prepareBeanFactory(beanFactory);

 			try {
-				// Allows post-processing of the bean factory in context subclasses. postProcessBeanFactory(beanFactory);
+				// 四：Allows post-processing of the bean factory in context subclasses. postProcessBeanFactory(beanFactory);

-				// Invoke factory processors registered as beans in the context.
+				// 五：Invoke factory processors registered as beans in the context.
         // 调用工厂处理器，将bean注册到容器中
 				invokeBeanFactoryPostProcessors(beanFactory);

-				// Register bean processors that intercept bean creation. registerBeanPostProcessors(beanFactory);
+				// 六：Register bean processors that intercept bean creation. registerBeanPostProcessors(beanFactory);

-				// Initialize message source for this context. initMessageSource();
+				// 七：Initialize message source for this context. initMessageSource();

-				// Initialize event multicaster for this context. initApplicationEventMulticaster();
+				// 八：Initialize event multicaster for this context. initApplicationEventMulticaster();

-				// Initialize other special beans in specific context subclasses. onRefresh();
+				// 九：Initialize other special beans in specific context subclasses. onRefresh();

-				// Check for listener beans and register them. registerListeners();
+				// 十：Check for listener beans and register them. registerListeners();

-				// Instantiate all remaining (non-lazy-init) singletons.
+				// 十一：Instantiate all remaining (non-lazy-init) singletons.
         // 完成Bean工厂初始化，实例化所有剩余的（非懒加载的）单例对象
 				finishBeanFactoryInitialization(beanFactory);

-				// Last step: publish corresponding event.
+				// 十二：Last step: publish corresponding event.
 				finishRefresh();
 			}